open-mmlab/mmdetection3d/docs/datasets/scannet_det.md

 ## Metrics

 Typically mean Average Precision (mAP) is used for evaluation on ScanNet, e.g. `mAP@0.25` and `mAP@0.5`.
-In detail, a generic functions to compute precision and recall for 3D object detection for multiple classes is called, please refer to [indoor_eval](https://github.com/open-mmlab/mmdetection3d/blob/master/mmdet3D/core/evaluation/indoor_eval.py).
+In detail, a generic function to compute precision and recall for 3D object detection for multiple classes is called, please refer to [indoor_eval](https://github.com/open-mmlab/mmdetection3d/blob/master/mmdet3D/core/evaluation/indoor_eval.py).

 As introduced in section `Export ScanNet data`, all ground truth 3D bounding box are axis-aligned, i.e. the yaw is zero.
 So the yaw target of network predicted 3D bounding box is also zero and axis-aligned 3D non-maximum suppression (NMS) is adopted during post-processing without reagrd to rotation.